 At some point during their first scene in the film, Sammy Davis Jr.. sang a few lines form his popular 1972 song "The Candyman".
 Dean Martin, meanwhile, sang few lines from the chorus of his 1964 trademark song "Everybody Loves Somebody Sometimes" before entering the room.
 Both songs were considered their most successful and hit #1 in The Billboard Hot 100.

 In the scene where Victor suggests he and J.J. bring along the two nuns, Victor says if they do, God will be their co-pilot.
-In the first Cannonball Run film, Fenderbaum (Sammy Davis) says the same line to Blake (Dean Martin) when they're at Jimmy the Greek's betting place.
+In The Cannonball Run (1981), Fenderbaum says the same line to Blake when they're at Jimmy the Greek's betting place.
 Blake then slaps Fenderbaum's face saying "Where's (God) He gonna sit?"